Last Updated on February 22, 2023 by Janine

 What to wear in Puerto Vallarta during the day?

 Puerto Vallarta is typically warm and moderately humid.
-Plan to wear shorts and a t-shirt or a sundress during the day.
+Plan to wear shorts and a tank top or a sundress during the day.
 If you prefer more sun coverage, a maxi dress or lightweight linen pants and shirts will help you stay protected and cool.

 What to wear in Puerto Vallarta at night?